 If you are travelling to Europe then you’ll need Euros to make purchases and payments there.
 For buying Euro Currency you might approach either your bank or RBI authorized money changers in your locality.
 No matter from where you are buying the forex, you must never accept the Euro 500 and Euro 200 note.
 Here is why!

 500 Euro banknotes are taken out of circulation

 Since the beginning of 2018, the European Central Bank has stopped issuing the Euro 500 currency note.
 This is because of the high value of the Euro 500 bill.
-In fact, it is the most valuable banknote in the world.
 At today’s Euro exchange rate in India, the Euro 500 note is worth more than Rs.
 40,000.

 They make funding crimes easier

 Imagine a suitcase of Euro 500 bills.
 One could easily carry 6 million Euros like that which can be used to finance illegal activities like money laundering, drug dealing, and tax evasion by organized crime groups.

 Evidence has suggested that this notion is not merely an exaggerated fear.
 In 2010, a study found that around 90% of the Euro 500 note in the UK was in the hands of the Organized crime groups!
 Since 2010, Money Exchange offices in the UK are banned from selling the Euro 500 note.

 The purple coloured 500 Euro note has a pretty infamous nickname, “Bin Laden”, as everyone knows it’s in circulation but rarely does someone come across it.
 It is estimated that there are around 53,00,64,413 Five-Hundred Euro notes going around, about 3% of the total Euro banknotes.

 They are not accepted for everyday payments